-The penalties set out in items (b) and (c) above may be doubled if the infringement involves sensitive personal data.
+The penalties set out in item (b) above may be doubled if the infringement involves sensitive personal data.
 Although the Private Data Protection Law does not entitle a data subject to receive any indemnification, in light of damages suffered because of a data controller's breach, it does acknowledge that any of the fines or penalties indicated above would be imposed against a data controller without prejudice to any liability that the data controller may have in civil and criminal law.

 When assessing the fine or penalty to be imposed, the INAI would consider:

 - the inappropriateness of the failure to comply with the claim of the data subject;

 - whether the action or omission was deliberate;

 - the economic capacity of the data controller; and

 Data controllers may challenge these sanctions or fines by means of a nullity claim before the Federal Court of Tax and Administrative Justice.

 In addition, Profeco and Condusef are entitled to verify the adequate use of consumer information.
 If either of them finds that a corporation is engaging in unsolicited marketing to a customer enrolled in the Public Registry of Consumers or the Public Registry of Individual Users, or that it has used consumers' data for a purpose other than marketing, the following shall apply: as of 2017, Profeco may impose fines of up to 1.56 million Mexican pesos; or Condusef may impose fines of up to 2,000 times the UMA in force.3